It’s never too early to prepare for success in college, and the earlier you begin, the less you’ll have to scramble later.

 Involvement in community service or volunteer work shows willingness to contribute to the well-being of your neighbors.
 Involvement in a religious group, the school newspaper, special interest clubs, the debate team or band demonstrates commitment and develops your talents.

-Involve your parents and counselors
+Involve parents and counselors

 Take advantage of opportunities to talk with your parents and school counselor about your interests and goals.
 They can help you make the connection between your interests, education and career options.
 They can also help you meet deadlines for entrance exams and applications.